jtnystrom/Discount/README.md

 `

 The --write-stats flag enables this mode.
 A new directory called /path/to/output/dir_stats will be created with the output.
 Each line in the output file will represent a single k-mer bin.
-The output files will contain five columns, which are:
+The output files will contain six columns, which are:
-Number of superkmers, total number of k-mers, distinct k-mers, unique k-mers, maximum abundance for a single k-mer.
+Bin minimizer, number of superkmers, total number of k-mers, distinct k-mers, unique k-mers, maximum abundance for a single k-mer.
 See the file BucketStats.scala for details.

-The above example uses the universal frequency ordering, which we recommend for practical tasks.
+The above example uses the universal frequency ordering, which is the one we recommend for practical use.
 The commands below can be used to enable other orderings.
 Please see our paper (linked above) for definitions of these orderings.

 Universal set ordering (lexicographic)